The Metamorphosis: Mr. Samsa

 Mr. Samsa is Gregor's father.
 After the metamorphosis, he is forced to return to work in order to support the family financially.
 His attitude towards his son is harsh.
 He regards the transformed Gregor with disgust and possibly even fear and attacks Gregor on several occasions.
 Even when Gregor was human, Mr. Samsa regarded him mostly as a source of income for the family.
 Gregor's relationship with his father is modelled after Kafka's own relationship with his father.
 The theme of alienation becomes quite evident here.

 Mrs. Samsa

 Mrs. Samsa is Gregor's mother.
 She is portrayed as a submissive wife.
 She suffers from asthma, which is a constant source of concern for Gregor.
-She is initially shocked at Gregor's transformation, but she still wants to enter his room.
-However, it proves too much for her and gives rise to a conflict between her maternal impulse and sympathy and her fear and revulsion at Gregor's new form.
+She is initially shocked at Gregor's transformation, but she still wants to enter his room because she loves him.
+However, it proves too much for her and gives rise to a conflict between her maternal impulse and sympathy, on the one hand, and her fear and revulsion at Gregor's new form, on the other.